Kapil Sharma: Controversies

-In 2016, Sharma tagged Indian prime minister Narendra Modi in a tweet and alleged that Brihanmumbai Municipal Corporation (BMC) took 5 Lakh rupees bribe from him for construction of his office.
-“I am paying 15 crores income tax from last five years and still I have to pay 5 lacs to bribe to BMC office for making my office Narendra Modi, Yeh hain aapke achhe din?", he tweeted.
-In response chief of BMC's vigilance department asked him the names of the people who took bribes and assured him to take stringent action against them.
-But later revealed that Sharma himself was doing illegal activities.
-BMC issued a stop work notice to him and asked him to stop illegal extensions work in his two bungalows, ground in Andheri and told him to demolish illegal work in the next 24 hours.
-On 4 August 2016, BMC demolished parts of the extensions and their officials alleged that Kapil Sharma did internal changes in his properties and office without legal permission from BMC.
+In 2016, Sharma tagged Indian prime minister Narendra Modi in a tweet and alleged that Brihanmumbai Municipal Corporation (BMC) took a 500,000-rupee bribe from him for construction of his office.
+“I am paying 15 crores income tax from last five years and still I have to pay 5 lacs to bribe to BMC office for making my office, Narendra Modi, Yeh hain aapke achhe din?", he tweeted.
+In response, The Chief of BMC's vigilance department asked him the names of the people who took bribes and assured him stringent action against them.
+It was later revealed that Sharma himself was doing illegal activities involving construction work being done on his properties.
+BMC issued a stop work notice to him regarding illegal extensions on two of his bungalows in Andheri and told him to demolish illegal work within 24 hours.
+On 4 August 2016, BMC demolished parts of the extensions and their officials alleged that Kapil Sharma made internal changes on his properties and office building without legal permission from BMC.

-In 2018, Sharma did a show for Pakistan Super League in Dubai, United Arab Emirates, angering Indian fans.
-Maharashtrian party Shiv Sena slammed Sharma and said, "Kapil Sharma is making a mockery of India's honour.
-He just wants to earn money and doesn't care about the country, we strongly condemn Sharma for performing during PSL", Sena said.
-The situation of India with its western neighbouring nation is bad from 2008 Mumbai terrorist attack, In it, 168 people died and 238 were severely injured in an unprecedented terrorist attack.
+In 2018, Sharma did a show for the Pakistan Super League in Dubai, United Arab Emirates, angering many people in India who were hostile to the idea of a collaboration with the country.
+Right-wing politician and Maharashtra political party Shiv Sena slammed Sharma and said, "Kapil Sharma is making a mockery of India's honour.
+He just wants to earn money and doesn't care about the country, we strongly condemn Sharma for performing during PSL".